Reading

 The teaching program and reading books are grouped in a developing order based on the order of sounds introduced in synthetic phonics programs.

-At Woodlands Academy, we teach phonics every day to our children.
 Each child will be given a book to take home which focuses on the sounds they need to practise.

 Active Reading